 CA Kamlesh Singh Chauhan

-SSI exemption limit along with date of applicability and relevant Notification number:
+1. Summary of previous notifications related to threshold exemption along with limit, date of applicability and relevant Notification numbers:

 |Period||Exemption limit (Rs.)||Relevant Notification of Service Tax||Effective date|

 |01-07-1994 to 31-03-2005||Nil||N.A.||N.A.|